curtmorgan3/fight_or_fright/readme.md

 ### Leveling Up
   1. Increment vitality by adding a random number 1-6 to fortitude modifier.
-  2. The player adds a single point to any of his core attributes.
+  2. The player adds a single point to any of his core attributes -or-
+  3. The player adds two points to the attribute of his class.
-  3. Experience points are awarded based on the levels of the opponents destroyed
+  4. Experience points are awarded based on the levels of the opponents destroyed
-  4. Experience points required to level up increase exponentially at each level
+  5. Experience points required to level up increase exponentially at each level

   |XP       | Level
   |---------|:--------: